bartrikers/jQueryUIDateTimePicker/README.md

 - select several themes, including a Mendix based theme

 ## Installation
-Add the widget to a page and select a datetime attribute the date/time should be saved to.
+Add the widget to a dataview and select a datetime attribute the date/time should be saved to.

 ## Configuration
   #### General